 ARTICLE V - Election of Officers

+Section I. Only full members may serve as officers.

-Section I. The Treasurer of the Association will be elected for a term of one year by a vote of the majority of the full members present and voting at the annual meeting.
+Section II.
+The Treasurer of the Association will be elected for a term of one year by a vote of the majority of the full members present and voting at the annual meeting.
 The other officers will also serve for terms of one year.
 The Association is strongly committed to encourage younger members to serve as officers of the Association.

-Section II.
+Section III.
 The President-elect will succeed automatically to the Presidency.
 At that time, the Vice President will become the President-elect, the Secretary will become the Vice President and the Treasurer will become the Secretary.
 Given this succession of officership, the Association will elect a new Treasurer annually.
-Only in cases where an officer is unable to fulfill the responsibility of an office will additional officers be elected.
+In cases where an individual is unable to fulfill the responsibility of an office, resigns, or is removed, then an alternative individual shall be elected to fill the vacant office.

-Section III.
-Any officer elected by the membership of the Association may be removed from office by a two-thirds majority vote of the full members present and voting at a business meeting of the association whenever, in their judgment, the best interest of the Association would be served by such a removal, but the removal shall be without prejudice to the contract rights, if any, of the person so removed.

 Section IV.
+Any officer may resign by providing written notice to the President or Secretary.
+Unless otherwise specified in the notice, the resignation shall be effective upon delivery.
+The acceptance of a resignation is not necessary to make it effective.
+If an officer resigns as a Director, the Director shall be deemed to have resigned as an officer as of the date the individual resigned as Director.

+Section V. Any officer elected by the membership of the Association may be removed from office by the Board of Directors whenever, in its judgment, the best interest of the Association would be served by such a removal, but the removal shall be without prejudice to the contract rights, if any, of the person so removed.

+Section VI.
 A vacancy in any office may be filled or new offices created and filled by majority decision of the Board of Directors at any meeting of the Board of Directors.
 An officer elected to fill a vacancy will serve for the unexpired term of his or her predecessor.
 An officer elected to fill a new office will serve until the adjournment of the next annual meeting of the Board of Directors and until a qualified successor will have been duly elected and qualified, or until his or her death.